dihyah/waqtu/README.md

 and tested.

 **Run (in development mode)**
-Under Mac/Linux
+Prerequisite: Make sure Flask is installed.

-1. Make sure Flask is installed.
+Mac/Linux
-2. Go into the folder by 'cd' into the directory
+1. Go into the folder by 'cd' into the directory
-3. In CLI(command line interface), type 'export FLASK_APP=application.py'
+2. In CLI(command line interface), type 'export FLASK_APP=application.py'
-4. Type 'flask run', enter and it will start running the server.
+3. Type 'flask run', enter and it will start running the server.
-5. Go to 127.0.0.1:5000 at your local browser to view the web app.
+4. Go to 127.0.0.1:5000 at your local browser to view the web app.